bertkdowns/thesis/notes/proposal.litreview.md

 Alternatively, a DT may be designed as an agent in a multi-agent system.
 In this case, a DT is designed with specific goals and objectives that it needs to fulfil, and it is able to interact with other agents to fulfil its objective [@pretel2022multi].
 Multiple Digital Twins could be networked together to interact with each other as agents - this can provide a natural way to manage scalability and complexity [@kalyani].
 Finally, a DT may provide the environment for a MAS - multiple agents may use the DT as a knowledge base to fulfil their objectives.
 Digital Twins could also interact with other agents in a multi agent system on behalf of the physical system, a use case similar to virtualisation.

 In manufacturing and industry, the largest use case of Multi-Agent Systems in relation to digital twins is by using multi-agent systems to build a digital twin [@kalyani].
+Further research is required into how other methods of using multi-agent systems could be used in Digital Twins for Chemical and Process engineering.

 ## Digital Twin Development Tools in Chemical Engineering